 Artwork

-To help you this Christmas, I’ve a selection of Christmas cards I made in the past, and they’re yours to use as you wish, free.
+To help this holiday, I’ve created a selection of Christmas and Holiday cards.
+They’re yours to use as you wish, free.
 All the cards are colour.

-I’ve written out instructions for each.
-In the file names, “two-up” means there are two cards on the sheet of paper, numbers are size measurements.
+I’ve written instructions for each.
+In the file names, “two-up” means there are two cards on the sheet of paper, “three up” means three cards per page.
 If you intend to mail them, I’ve included their finished size, so you can get the right envelopes.

 Behold!
 I Bring You Tidings of Great Joy!